Microbes are brought

 smoothly and has the evil expressions

-too.
-She was credited as Donna Shock
+to succeed in her business.
+She was credited as Donna Shock for some strange reason.

-Jerry Fox coudln't act his way out
+Jerry Fox (Harry Fox) coudln't act his way out

 of a wet paper bag by playing a casting